ramannkhanna2/k8s-logging-efk/README.md

 ```

+-- go to stack management , set the index and then go to discover
---- set index pattern as *  ,  aftr that  kubernetes.namespace_name : default or any other filters and test log centralization..
+--- set index pattern as *  , go to discover ,  aftr that  kubernetes.namespace_name : default or any other filters and test log centralization..

 ```